 INTRODUCTION

-The definition of older people varies from ≥ 60 to ≥ 80 years of age.
-However, according to the World Health Organisation (WHO), the cut-off is 60 years of age, despite the increasing focus on the concept of healthy ageing [1,2].
+The definition of older people varies from ≥ 60 years to ≥ 80 years of age.
+However, according to the World Health Organisation, the cut-off is 60 years of age, despite the increasing focus on the concept of healthy ageing [1,2].
 Patients > 80 years of age are typically defined as being extremely old.
 Life expectancy has increased recently due to health, social, and economic development.
-According to the WHO, the number of people ≥ 65 years of age will increase from an estimated 524 million in 2010 to almost 1500 million in 2050, representing 22% of the global population [3].
-Thus, the healthcare of older people is an emerging issue, particularly in western countries.
+According to the World Health Organisation, the number of people ≥ 65 years of age will increase from an estimated 524 million in 2010 to almost 1500 million in 2050, representing 22% of the global population [3].
+Thus, the healthcare of older people is an emerging issue, particularly in Western countries.

 The incidence of liver diseases increases with age [4].
 Liver cirrhosis is an important health problem globally, and the prevalence of its numerous aetiologies varies geographically.
 General recommendations for the management of cirrhotic patients have been published, but these are not specific to older people [5].